Bonnie Blouin

 Photos: Billy Pickett

 Bonnie was born on April 1963 in Santa Monica, CA then moved to South Carolina, and eventually headed to Richmond, Virginia and also lived in Charleston, West Virginia.
-Her brother Blaize was a vert legend and went pro for G&S.
+Her brother Blaize was a vert legend and went pro for G&S. On episode 37 of Kickturn Party featuring Blaize, Bonnie was also acknowledged.
+The hosts said, “She was punker than most dude skaters,” and “She was probably more punk than Blaize” (March 20, 2020).

-Bonnie had a ‘zine called True Devotion that she wrote with her roommate Gigi Gits.
-In a letter to Thrasher in February 1986 she wrote, “‘Hey-O’ from the East Coast.
+In 1986, Bonnie submitted True Devotion to the zine department of Thrasher, along with a letter which made an impression that led to further publication.
+In her letter from February 1986, she wrote, “‘Hey-O’ from the East Coast.
 This here’s Vol. II #5 of True Devotion.
 Many headaches later… What do you do when your only other female skate / mag partner quits skating, shines the zines and follows The Grateful Dead?!
 Ya smile, ya drink a few and then ya get down to business.
 And that’s exactly what I did… This is the ‘last’ issue of True Devotion.”

-Bonnie was also contributing to Lapper Mag, which was based out of Virginia and launched by Bruce Adams in 1984, documenting the East Coast scene.
-A small photo of her appears in Lapper Mag Vol. 2, No. 3, with her brother Blaize on the cover as well as YAKK ‘zine #1, skating in the Psychoramp II Jam.
-In 1986 Bonnie submitted True Devotion to the zine department of Thrasher, along with a letter and made an impression that led to further publication.
+Bonnie was also contributing to Lapper Mag as a writer and photographer, which was based out of Virginia and launched by Bruce Adams in 1984, documenting the East Coast scene.
+A small photo of her appears in Lapper Mag Vol. 2, No. 3, with her brother Blaize on the cover, there’s a sweet layback photo of Bonnie at Franconia, and she appears YAKK ‘zine #1, skating in the Psychoramp II Jam.

 In a memorial article for Thrasher, Skip Towne shared that, “Her writing is funny and hopeful, honest and feminist in a way that was unique to skateboarding at that time (and for the next 30 years, really).
 Longing for more women to skate with (and way before the Internet), Bonnie made trips to California to connect with the few female skaters she could find, reporting on their scenes with a mix of glee and frustration.”